mohsen-khaxar/stsextractor/README.md

 SECURITY ANNOTATIONS :

-/\*@ObservationPoint\*/ must be declared just before invocation of third-party methods and determined an observation point.
+/\*@ObservationPoint\*/ must be declared just before invocation of third-party methods determining an observation point.

-/\*@SecurityPolicy(securityLevel="..", policyType="..")\*/ must be declared just before arguments of third-party method invocations and specifies the mentioned arguments has which security level in addition to policy type
+/\*@SecurityPolicy(securityLevel="..", policyType="..")\*/ must be declared just before arguments of third-party method invocations specifying security level and policy type for the mentioned arguments

-/\*@EntryPoint\*/ must be declared before method declarations and determines the application starts from which point.
+/\*@EntryPoint\*/ must be declared before method declarations determining the points that your application starts from.

-/\*@CheckPoint\*/ must be declared before method declarations and determines check points.
+/\*@CheckPoint\*/ must be declared before method declarations determining check points.

-/\*@SecurityInit(securityLevel="..", policyType="..")\*/ must be used just before methods parameter or class field declarations and specifies the initial security level for the mentioned method parameter or class field.
+/\*@SecurityInit(securityLevel="..", policyType="..")\*/ must be used just before methods parameter or class field declarations specifying the initial security level for the mentioned method parameter or class field.

 Annotations Example  :